PJM Glossary

 Control Zone

-One or more transmission zones or multiple contiguous Zones as defined in PJM manuals.
+One or more transmission zones or multiple contiguous zones as defined in PJM manuals.

 Converter